mwoeppel/patent-crsp-permco-match/README.md

 *The quality of these data (i.e., accuracy of matches) benefited from the research assistance of Garrett Klinge.

 **Kogan, L., Papanikolaou, D., Seru, A., and Stoffman, N., 2017.
 Technological innovation, resource allocation, and growth.
 Quarterly Journal of Economics, 132(2), pp. 665-712.

-You can find additional patent data at https://www.mikewoeppel.com/data.